SueChaplain/draft-guide-onboarding-with-che/README.md

 ## Launch the Che dashboard through the OCP console.

-1. Ensure that the Project is set to `kabanero`
+1. Ensure that the Project is set to `kabanero`.
-1. Under `Networking` select the `Routes` menu item
-1. The list of routes will include a new entry named `che`
+1. Under **Networking** select the **Routes** menu item.
+The list of routes includes a new entry named `che`.
-1. Click on the link in the `Location` column to open the Che dashboard running in Kabanero.
-  * The default userid and password will be `admin` and `admin`.
+1. Click on the link in the **Location** column to open the Che dashboard running in Kabanero.
+The default userid is `admin` and the default password is `admin`.

 ![Che route location](/img/guide/eclipse-che-kabanero-ocp-kabanero-route-location.png)

-The Kabanero Landing page will open in a new browser tab inviting you to create a new workspace.
+The Kabanero Landing page opens in a new browser tab, inviting you to create a new workspace.
-However, before proceeding Kabanero and Codewind need some extra configuration.
+However, before proceeding, Kabanero and Codewind require some further configuration.

 ## Enabling privileged and root containers to run
-In order to build container images Codewind is required to [run as privileged and as root](https://www.eclipse.org/codewind/mdt-che-installinfo.html#enabling-privileged-and-root-containers-to-run).
+In order to build container images, Codewind must run as [privileged and root](https://www.eclipse.org/codewind/mdt-che-installinfo.html#enabling-privileged-and-root-containers-to-run).

-Enter the commands:
+Run the following commands:

 ```
 oc project kabanero